aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 [screenshot of Dash]

 For example, this is Dash, one of my favorite programming tools.
-It downloads and indexes API docs, for… **FINISH**
+It downloads and indexes API docs, so I can search and browse them extremely quickly, even when offline.

-I’ve come to believe that I use diagrams similarly to these API docs — as a reference, as a sort of an external memory or external index for the systems I need to work with.
+I’ve come to believe that I use diagrams similarly to how I use API docs like these: as a reference, as a sort of an external memory or external index for the systems that I need to work with.

 There’s another kind of visualization that will be familiar to most of you — a visualization that people often use to get their bearings in a new context, and to learn about that context.